-No other exceptions have been granted during the year under review.
+The Company has not granted any exceptions during the year under review.

 Required quorums for a change of the limitations of transferability

 A change of the limitations on the transfer of registered shares or the removal of such limitations requires a resolution of the General Meeting of Shareholders passed by at least two thirds of the votes represented and the absolute majority of the nominal value of shares represented.